 Last week, I sent out a video about men losing power with women (here ).

-Definitely struck a nerve.
-The day after, Brian sent me this email …
+Seems to have struck a nerve.
+In response to that video, Brian sent me this email …

 Boy, could I relate to that!
 For the larger part of my life, I did not show a shred of vulnerability to my woman partners, for exactly the reasons Brian stated.